AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-troubleshooting.md

 >[!NOTE]
 >
->Please also check the [Dispatcher Knowledge Base](https://helpx.adobe.com/cq/kb/index/dispatcher.html), [Troubleshooting Dispatcher Flushing Issues](https://helpx.adobe.com/adobe-cq/kb/troubleshooting-dispatcher-flushing-issues.html) and the [Dispatcher Top Issues FAQ](dispatcher-faq.md) for further information.
+>Check the [Dispatcher Knowledge Base](https://helpx.adobe.com/experience-manager/kb/index/dispatcher.html), [Troubleshooting Dispatcher Flushing Issues](https://experienceleague.adobe.com/search.html?lang=en#q=troubleshooting%20dispatcher%20flushing%20issues&sort=relevancy&f:el_product=[Experience%20Manager]) and the [Dispatcher Top Issues FAQ](dispatcher-faq.md) for further information.

 ## Check the Basic Configuration {#check-the-basic-configuration}

 As always the first steps are to check the basics:

 * [Confirm Basic Operation](/help/using/dispatcher-configuration.md#confirming-basic-operation)
-* Check all log files for your web server and dispatcher.
-If necessary increase the `loglevel` used for the dispatcher [logging](/help/using/dispatcher-configuration.md#logging).
+* Check all log files for your web server and Dispatcher.
+If necessary, increase the `loglevel` used for the Dispatcher [logging](/help/using/dispatcher-configuration.md#logging).

 * [Check your configuration](/help/using/dispatcher-configuration.md):